rishimukherjee31/LCCMR/README.md

 **Critical** - Do this immediately after retrieving the sensor pod from water:

-- Turn off the Boron device using the power button
+- Turn off the Boron device using the switch
-- Wait for all status LEDs to completely turn off
+- Wait for all LEDs to completely turn off
 - This step prevents data corruption during SD card removal
 - **Do not skip this step** - always power down first